Scottsdale is probably not the first city you think of when it comes to mountain…

 At the junction with Highway 188 it was time to make a decision.
 My gas gauge decided the route for me.
 I would head south on Highway 188 to Roosevelt and then head east on Highway 88 – the Apache Trail to Apache Junction.

 On my map, Highway 188 didn’t have any green dots and I expected little in the way of scenery.
 It was in fact a lovely drive through Tonto Basin and along a section of Roosevelt Lake.

 Arizona’s most scenic drive

-The extraordinarily scenic section of the Apache Trail or Highway 88 starts at the Theodore Roosevelt Dam at the junction with 188 and ends outside of Apache Junction.
-In reality, the Apache Trail continues on from the dam to the copper mining town of Globe on Highway 88 – but I didn’t have the time to do that part.
+The extraordinarily scenic section of the trail or Highway 88 starts at the Theodore Roosevelt Dam at the junction with 188 and ends outside of Apache Junction.
+In reality, the trail continues on from the dam to the copper mining town of Globe on Highway 88 – but I didn’t have the time to do that part.

 I started at the Roosevelt Lake Bridge, painted a hard-to-miss blue colour, and dedicated by Theodore Roosevelt himself in 1911.
 The dam, just up the road from the bridge, was originally 280 feet high and another 77 feet were added in the 1990’s.

 If you don’t want to drive this road yourself – and not everyone will feel comfortable doing it, book a day tour starting in Scottsdale with GetYourGuide.
 You’ll be happy you did.

 It wasn’t until I turned onto the trail, that I realized it was a dirt road.
 And it’s restricted to vehicles less than 40 feet long – for good reason.